Our story

 Simplicity

-Mosque administrators are volunteers.
-Our software is designed to be mastered in minutes, not months — no technical expertise required.
+Masjid administrators are volunteers.
+Our software is designed to be mastered in minutes, not months.
+No technical expertise required.

 Our journey